Potatoritos/funnyitem/README.md

 Make a sword able to parry by combining it with a shield in a smithing table.

+Note that you cannot use offhand shields while holing an able-to-parry sword.

 ## Parrying

 Hold right click to parry for up to 0.3s.
 Getting hit in this window ends the parry